Find out all the best eats, drinks, and things to do in our guide to Kennedy Town.

 4. 11 Westside

 If you love Mexican food, treat yourself to some enchiladas at 11 Westside.
 Their guac may be on the pricier side but it’s undoubtedly one of the best you’ll have in the city.
-They have nine taco varieties – including baja fish, mango shrimp, and al pastor – which are all half priced on Taco Tuesdays.
+They have many taco varieties – including baja fish, mango shrimp, and al pastor – which are all half priced on Taco Tuesdays.
 While you’re there, don’t forget to grab a drink at The Wilshire Bar.
 And finish it off with some Churros 3 Ways; vanilla ice cream, caramel, and popcorn!

 11 Westside, 1/F The Hudson, 11 Davis Street, Kennedy Town, Hong Kong